LuisaGroup/LuisaCompute/README.md

 python bootstrap.py cmake -f cuda -c -o cmake-build-release # generate CMake configuration in ./cmake-build-release
 ```

+Please use `python bootstrap.py --help` for more details.

-### Build from source using XMake/CMake
+### Build from Source with XMake/CMake
 LuisaCompute follows the standard [XMake](https://xmake.io/) and [CMake](https://cmake.org/) build process.

-See also [BUILD.md](BUILD.md) for details on platform requirements, configuration options, and other precautions.
+Please see also [BUILD.md](BUILD.md) for details on platform requirements, configuration options, and other precautions.

 ## Usage